Articles

-Financial skills (literacy) have been a topic of discussion for many years, but learned financial skills – effective or otherwise – have been passed on within household groups for decades.
-It is commonly recognised that the greatest influence we have on the development of our children is their mimicking our behaviour whether as parents or other adult carers – and they learn from our behaviours more readily than they do by listening to what we have to say.
+pass on within households and families.
+This perpetuates financial habits.
+One of the greatest influences we have on our children is our behaviour, whether as parents or other adult carers.
+They learn from observing our behaviours more readily than they do by listening to what we have to say.

 Are you a saver – or a spendthrift?